le-si/platform/packages/app/src/Documentation/Features/APIParameters.md

 ### CFG Scale {#cfg_scale}

-Dictates how closely the engine attempts to match a generation to the provided prompt. v2-x models respond well to lower CFG (4-8), where as v1-x models respond well to a higher range (IE: 7-14).
+Dictates how closely the engine attempts to match a generation to the provided prompt. v2-x models respond well to lower CFG (IE: 4-8), where as v1-x models respond well to a higher range (IE: 7-14) and SDXL models respond well to a wider range (IE: 4-12).

 | Parameter | Default | Typical | Allowable | Affects Pricing? |
 | --------- | ------- | ------- | --------- | ---------------- |